FranciscoOnt/checkout-sdk-js/docs/interfaces/subinputdetail.md

 The value to provide in the result.

+The value to provide in the result.

 ___

 ### `Optional` optional

 • **optional**? : *undefined | false | true*

+True if this input is optional to provide.

 True if this input is optional to provide.